-Many congregations facing budget pressures think that the transitional period is a time to save money by hiring only a part-time clergyperson.
-In many of these cases, because so little clergy resources are being put into the congregation, the budget will continue to shrink rather than recover.
-Rather than start from the idea of saving money, the critical issue is to reflect on the goals for the transitional time, and ask, "What time resource will we need from the transitional minister to accomplish those goals?"
+Many congregations facing budget pressures think that the transitional period is a time to save money by hiring only a parttime clergyperson.
+In many of these cases because so little clergy resources are being put into the congregation the budget will continue to shrink rather than recover.
+Rather than start from the idea of saving money, the critical issue is to reflect on the goals for the transitional time and ask what time resource will we need from the transitional minister to accomplish those goals?

-Beware of grand goals and paltry resources.
+Beware of great goals and cheap resources.
 You will get what you pay for.
-If you want to make significant changes in your congregational culture, you will need to call and remunerate competent clergy to do a full-time job.
+If you want to make significant changes in your congregational culture you will need to call and remunerate competent clergy to do a full-time job.
 In our experience, except in small or highly stable congregations with associate clergy, transitional ministry is a full-time endeavor.

-Note: If the congregation does decide to call a part-time transitional minister and hopes to eventually call a full-time rector, they need to create a budget line item offset for the rector's full salary.
-Without the offset, the congregation may be lulled into a false sense of security while paying a part-time clergy person, and the new rector will be faced with a huge financial hurdle in their first year of ministry, which may jeopardize their future ministry with the congregation.
+Note: If the congregation does decide to call a part-time transitional minister and hopes to call a full-time rector they need to create a budget line item offset for the rector's full salary.
+Without the offset the congregation may be lulled into a false sense of security while paying a part-time clergy person.
+This also sets up the new rector for a huge financial hurdle in their first year of ministry which may jeopardize their future ministry with the congregation.